 The rooms are spacious, there’s plenty of seating areas throughout the property and you’ll be waking up to sea views.
 What could be better than that?

-While not located directly on Komodo, the staff at Flores can help you set up a day tour to the Komodo National Park so you can see those dragons as well as help arrange other activities like snorkeling and diving during your stay.
-They even have a PADI dive center on-site!
+While not located directly on Komodo, the staff at Flores can help you set up a day tour to the Komodo National Park so you can see those dragons.
+They can also help arrange other activities like snorkeling and diving during your stay.
+Plus, they even have a PADI dive center on-site!

 You’ll love staying here, especially with the included breakfast and airport transfer.
 You won’t be able to believe you’re getting all of this at such a low price point!